 For a family trip, take your children to LAGUNA TEN BOSCH, a popular theme park featuring a variety of exciting rides, huge swimming pools, a giant shopping complex, and lively small shops selling fresh seafood brought directly from Mikawa Bay.
 Takeshima Aquarium is a small, but friendly aquarium which has approximately 500 species of wonderful marine creatures.

 After a long day full of adventure and excitement, spend a peaceful time in Takeshima, a scenic island that is directly connected to the main island with Takeshima Bridge.
 It is a perfect spot to experience nature while enjoying the beautiful scenery as the sun sets!

 From JR Nagoya station, take the JR Tokaido Line and get off at Gamagori station. (approximately 40min)

 It showcases a number of outdoor exhibits, including modern installations and attractive artwork scattered across the small island.
-(Click here for details about artwork in Sakushima)
+(Click here for details about the artwork in Sakushima)

 You can take good pictures while exploring the scenic island surrounded by beautiful emerald-green water.
 Another reason to visit Sakushima is the fresh seafood which is locally sourced and cooked in various ways.
-There are also newly opened cozy cafes that are popular particularly among young people!
+There are also newly opened cozy cafes that are popular, particularly among young people!